Q: What is paracord?

-A: Apart from a few beads and clasps (such as Thor's hammers from the necklace section) we do not sell material or paracord.
+A: Apart from beads and clasps we do not sell material or paracord.
 But we do not exclude it in the future.
-We will try to sell some other equipment soon, such as paracord Jigs or Marlin Spikes and threading needles.
-Keep your eyes open on our store listings!
+We sometimes do limited runs of custom paracording jigs or marlin spikes, but they tend to sell out quickly.

 Q: Where can I learn to make my own bracelets?

-Q: My bead is loosing color, what's happening?
+Q: My bead is loosing its polished shine, what's happening?

 A: We use a few different materials in our products, and they respond differently to wear and tear.
 We try to be transparent in the descriptions of which materials are used, so please read them before ordering.
 In short, the following applies:

--Paracord: We use american made paracord from Atwood Rope.
+-Paracord: We use American made paracord from Atwood Rope or Paracord.eu.
 It is the highest quality commercial paracord on the market.
 Still, it will tighten or loosen a bit depending on knotting and use.
 Also, with time, colors will fade slightly

 The rhinos, wolves, king of the dead and other highest quality beads are plated using electroplating and coated which means the color will not wear off or loose shine.

--Stainless steel: Many of our clasps and beads are stainless steel.
+-Stainless steel: Some of our clasps and beads are stainless steel.
 This is a very durable material which stands the test of time

 -Colored metal: Only our black shackle is colored rather than plated.
 It is stainless steel covered with black pain using a special process to make the color last longer.
 Still, the color can be damaged by scraping agains walls or throwing it in your bag together with keys or other metal objects.